miracum/dqa-mdr-connector/README.md

 # DQA MDR-Connector

-This repo provides python scripts to upload the DQA tool metadata repository (MDR) to the remote MDR and vice versa.
+This repository provides python scripts to connect the MIRACUM metadata reposiory (MDR) with the [MIRACUM DQA-tool](https://gitlab.miracum.org/miracum/dqa/miracumdqa).

+It includes to basic functions:
+  - to download the MDR from the dataelement-hub
+  - to add DQA-specific information to dataelements that should be analyzed using the DQA-tool and to upload this information to the dataelement-hub

 ## Installation